echterhoff/plg-globalvariables/README.md

 Download the plugin from here. https://github.com/echterhoff/plg-globalvariables/archive/master.zip
  1. Go to your Joomla! administration interface
  2. Install the .zip file with the installer
- 3. Go to your plugin and open Global Variables from the plugin browser
+ 3. Check, the plugin got activated correctly.
- 4. Switch it on by activating it.
- 5. Open the plugin configuration
+ 4. Open the plugin configuration.
+(The plugin MUST be activated in order configure it correct!!!)

 ### Use